jashburn00/LearningFullStack/notes/JavaScriptNotes.md

 ### Rendering JSX
 - It revolves around a __root__ object, which uses the method `render()` to display JSX elements
   - roots in React are created using `createRoot(elt)` which takes a DOM element as an argument
+- the package `ReactDOM` is also needed for interacting with the DOM
+    - typically done with: `import ReactDOM from 'react-dom/client';`

 ### using JavaScript inside JSX
 - you must use curly braces